Abilities Based Learning and Education Support (ABLES) is a curriculum assessment and reporting suite that:

 Transcript (docx - 28.64kb)

-There are five modules, each focusing on a specific element of the ABLES suite of resources and each requiring approximately one hour of online participation per module.
+There are nine modules, each focusing on a specific element of the ABLES suite of resources and each requiring approximately one hour of online participation per module.

 The professional learning modules provide information on how to: